Stun Gun Laws in Ohio

 When Is It Illegal to Use a Stun Gun or Taser?

-Even if stun guns and Tasers are not considered deadly weapons in Ohio, you could be charged with the crime if you use one of these devices against someone for a reason other than self-defense— for example, while committing assault or kidnapping.
+Even if stun guns and Tasers are not considered deadly weapons in Ohio, you could be charged with a crime if you use one of these devices against someone for a reason other than self-defense—for example, while committing assault or kidnapping.

 DEFEND YOUR RIGHTS